We will not extend Brexit transition period - UK PM Johnson's spokesman | Devdiscourse

 Britain has no intention of seeking an extension to the transition period after it leaves the European Union if a divorce deal is struck with the bloc, Prime Minister Boris Johnson's spokesman said on Monday.

-Britain was hopeful of striking a new deal with the EU, but the October summit of European leaders would provide the final opportunity to do so.
-"The PM has said we're leaving on October 31st.
-The last meeting of the European Council ahead of that deadline is the 17th and 18th ... that is what you'd expect to be the final opportunity to reach an agreement," he said.
+Johnson's spokesman said there was no intention to extend this, adding Britain was hopeful of striking a new deal with the EU with the October summit of European leaders providing the final opportunity to do so.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)